adamfoneil/Dapper.QX/README.md

 To help you debug resolved SQL, place a breakpoint on any of the `Execute*` calls, and step over that line.
 Look in the Debug Output window to see the resolved SQL along with any parameter declarations.
 You can paste this directly into SSMS and execute.

 ![img](https://adamosoftware.blob.core.windows.net/images/dapper-qx-debug.png)

+Note the extra indent you're seeing in the SQL is because of whitespace in the sample query's [source file](https://github.com/adamosoftware/Ginseng8/blob/dapper-qx/Ginseng8.Mvc/Queries/OpenWorkItems.cs#L218) from where I took this screenshot.
+In the source file, the SQL is stored with a verbatim string, so the indent is preserved.

 ----
 Please see also my Crud library [Dapper.CX](https://github.com/adamosoftware/Dapper.CX), Dapper.QX's companion library.